 Jared joined IPM in 2004 and is a consultant providing logistical support to the IPM Immersion Experience Program in Sub-Saharan Africa specifically in Kenya and Tanzania.
 He has vast experience in providing logistical support including transportation, accommodations, interpreting and cultural understanding.
 Jared has completed several computer courses at the Computer Pride Training Center and obtained an ICDL (International Computer Driving License) certificate.
 Jared also has completed a certificate program in Tour Guiding and Security Awareness.
 Jared lives in Nairobi with his spouse and three children.

-She has been involved in the nonprofit sector for several years, which started through volunteering with several organizations including “Youth Outreach for Human Rights” (UJ PDDH) & National Coordinator Pro Youth of El Salvador (CIPJES), which focuses on leadership development training, human rights education, children and youth rights.
+A graduate of the School of Social Science at the University of El Salvador with a degree in sociology, Fatima also has a post-graduate diploma in Statistical Research Support from the Universidad Centroamerica Jose Simeon Cañas (UCA).
+She has been involved in the nonprofit sector for a number of years, beginning with volunteer service with several organizations including “Youth Outreach for Human Rights” (UJ PDDH) & National Coordinator Pro Youth of El Salvador (CIPJES), which focuses on leadership development training, human rights education, children and youth rights.

-Johnny Portillo, El Salvador Logistics
+El Salvador Logistics Coordinator

-Carlos Quijada, El Salvador Logistics
+El Salvador Logistics Coordinator

 Carlos Quijada has worked with IPM for more than five years accompanying and driving for IPM’s Regional Office.
 He supports frequent visits to IPM Project Partners in El Salvador, and Immersion Experience Program trips.
 Carlos is married and the proud father of one boy and one girl.